InterviewCandies/-vue-aqi-quality/README.md

 # vue-air-quality

 ## Description
 A small website to see Air Quality Index (AQI) cities around the world.
-The main purpose is to experiment and learn Vue 2.
+The main purpose is to learn Vue 2.

 ## Technology
 * Vue 2